platy/dotfiles/README.md

 ## Plan

-I would really like to get a system setup scripted in here.
+- development linux vm

-Modularise bash_profile.
+- Modularise bash_profile.

-Set up whole osx environment.
+- Set up whole osx environment.

-Also should be able to use parts for some bash environment I'm ssh'd into.
+- Also should be able to use parts for some bash environment I'm ssh'd into.
+- Have unit tests.